Wastebasket taxon

-Collage of Protista, one of the best-known wastebasket taxa.
-The members have little in common apart from being Eukaryota that are not plants, animals or fungi.
+Collage of Protista, one of the best-known [obsolete] wastebasket taxa.
+The vast majority of its members have little in common apart from being eukaryote lifeforms that are not plants, animals, or fungi.

-Wastebasket taxon (also called a wastebin taxon, dustbin taxon or catch-all taxon) is a term used by some taxonomists to refer to a taxon that has the purpose of classifying organisms that do not fit anywhere else.
-They are typically defined by either their designated members' often superficial similarity to each other, or their lack of one or more distinct character states or by their not belonging to one or more other taxa.
+Wastebasket taxon (also called a waste-bin taxon, dustbin taxon or catch-all taxon) is a term used by some taxonomists to refer to a taxon that has the purpose of classifying organisms that do not fit anywhere else.
+They are typically defined by either their designated members' often-superficial similarity to each other, or their lack of one or more distinct character states or by their not belonging to one or more other taxa.
 Wastebasket taxa are by definition either paraphyletic or polyphyletic, and are therefore not considered valid taxa under strict cladistic rules of taxonomy.
 The name of a wastebasket taxon may in some cases be retained as the designation of an evolutionary grade, however.

 Examples

 There are many examples of paraphyletic groups, but true "wastebasket" taxa are those that are known not to, and perhaps not intended to, represent natural groups, but are nevertheless used as convenient groups of organisms.
-The acritarchs are perhaps the most famous example.
+The [obsolete] kingdom Protista (see below) is perhaps the most famous example.
 Wastebasket taxa are often old (and perhaps not described with the systematic rigour and precision that is possible in the light of accumulated knowledge of diversity) and populous.